corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/deploy/generating-a-node-cordform.md

 weight: 2
 ---

-### Tasks using the Cordform plug-in
+# Tasks using the Cordform plug-in

-Run this example task to create the following three nodes in the `build/nodes` directory:
+This example task creates the following three nodes in the `build/nodes` directory:

 A `Notary` node, which:
 * Provides a validating Notary service.